Lita Projector Table Lamps

 In 2011, the brand Mazda Eclairage and its website, officially disappears to give place to the brand Philips.

 The name Mazda was for the first time used in the United States in 1909 by General Electric.
-At that time the light bulbs were not standardized, a problem for customers whereby each lamp holder or each appliance corresponded to a precise type or lamp brand.
+At that time the light bulbs were not standardised, a problem for customers whereby each lamp holder or each appliance corresponded to a precise type or lamp brand.
 General Electric therefore had the idea of creating a standard to which any company could adhere.
 Light bulbs manufactured from the specifications of this standard were marketed as Mazda lamps.
 Around 1920, many American companies, including General Electric and Westinghouse used the name Mazda to market their lamps.

 The famous French light designer Jacques Biny (1913 – 1976), designed several lamps for Lita such as the Zodiac wall lamp, also a type of projector lamp.
 This lamp is often attributed to Jacques Biny, but in all probability it is not.

 Some other designers that created lights for Lita were Jean Boris Lacroix and Alain Brux.